 Here’s Why You Can’t Pursue Happiness And Be Happy

-Are you wasting your time trying to turn happiness into something like a goal and pursuing it as a thing you’d achieve someday?
-Are you playing against a paradox that says a desire for happiness may actually prevent you from achieving it?
+• Are you wasting your time trying to turn happiness into a goal and pursuing it as something you’d achieve someday?

-What answers did Pinky Patel find to those questions?
+• What answers did Pinky Patel find to those questions?

 To Pursue Happiness On A Piano

 One late night, Pinky Patel read a post that said piano players are happier than the rest of us.
-And not just so, their happiness levels were up to 30 per cent higher than the people who didn’t play the instrument.
+And not just so, their happiness levels were up to 30 percent higher than the people who didn’t play the instrument.

 As it happened, Pinky had been in one of her worst blues for the whole of last week.
 She was desperate to pull out of it and make herself happier.
 The research she came across seemed to have come at the right time.